Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-3-Multi-Tenant/README.md

 options.TokenValidationParameters.IssuerValidator = AadIssuerValidator.GetIssuerValidator(options.Authority).Validate;
 ```

-To extend this validation to only AAD tenants registered in the application database, the event handler `OnTokenValidated` was configured to grab the `tenantId` from the token claims and check if it has on the database.
-If it doesn't, a custom exception `UnauthorizedTenantException` is thrown and the user is redirected to the `UnauthorizedTenant` view.
+To extend this validation to only Azure AD tenants registered in the application database, the event handler `OnTokenValidated` was configured to grab the `tenantId` from the token claims and check if it has an entry on the database.
+If it doesn't, a custom exception `UnauthorizedTenantException` is thrown, canceling the authentication, and the user is redirected to the `UnauthorizedTenant` view.
+At this stage, the user is not authenticated in the application.

 ```csharp
 services.Configure<OpenIdConnectOptions>(AzureADDefaults.OpenIdScheme, options =>